dariant/SSBC_2025/README.md

 <a href='https://ijcb2025.ieee-biometrics.org/competitions/'><img src='https://img.shields.io/badge/Competition_at-IJCB_2025-blue'></a>

 This repository contains information regarding the Privacy-enhancing Sclera Segmentation Benchmarking Competition, which was held at IJCB 2025.
-Included are the training and evaluation protocols and datasets, along with the code for an example baseline segmentation model.
+Included are the training and evaluation protocols and datasets, along with the starter kit code for an example baseline segmentation model.

 ## Training datasets and protocol
 The following datasets were used as part of SSBC for training sclera segmentation models: